jnn4/CMPT-371-FP/README.md

 - can get position of player (x, y coordinates)
 ### SERVER
 ##### GameServer
 - starts TCP server with sockets for communication between client and server
+- players map tracks current players in game, used for game logic
+- clients set tracks active client connections for sending messages and updates to all clients

+*ClientHandler*
+- each instance of `ClientHandler` represents a single player in the game
+- runs on a separate thread, handling communication between the client and server
+- assigns unique ID, position and color to players
+- process movement requests and ensures valid moves inside the maze
+- notifies all players when someone joins, moves or leaves
+- connection using socket
+- PrintWriter output stream
+- uses `Player` class in model